itsmewes/gotp/README.md

 ```
 The main difference between the above commands is that `get` is a simple returning/printing of the key where without `get` the key is added to your clipboard and prints out a statement of the key being added to your clipboard.
 The simplified version (with the `get` key word) is for piping to other utilities.

 Gotp tries to find the right key based on a very basic fuzzy search.
-For example if you have two keys, one for local and one for production you may have two entries like the following `website - local` and `website - production`, if you type `gotp web prod` gotp will get the opt for `website - production`.
+For example if you have two keys, one for local and one for production you may have two entries like the following `website - local` and `website - production`, if you type `gotp web prod` gotp will get the otp for `website - production`.

 ### Get OTP via prompt
 ```
 gotp
 ```
 If you only type `gotp` a prompt will be brought up of the keys that have been stored.
 You can use this prompt to select the key you want to use.
-The prompt being used is "github.com/manifoldco/promptui".

 ### Remove keys
 ```